 You know what else I have a ton of?
 Real maple syrup.
 I went up to visit my family in Vermont this summer and brought back 3 gallons of the stuff.
 No, I am not exaggerating.
 I have huge jugs of maple syrup sitting on the floor of my pantry.
 We are enjoying a lot of homemade waffles and pancakes!

-The homemade peanut butter fudge recipe I made uses maple syrup as the sweetener but I bet it would work just as well with honey if you prefer to try that (and if you like this recipe, try my homemade peanut butter pie!) (and if you like this recipe, try my homemade peanut butter pie!).
+The homemade peanut butter fudge recipe I made uses maple syrup as the sweetener but I bet it would work just as well with honey if you prefer to try that (and if you like this recipe, try my homemade peanut butter pie!)

 Other Healthy Desert Recipes to Try